 There is also a cap on punitive damages.
 The cap is in place because the damages are supposed to show the negligent party what they did wrong, but are not intended for emptying their bank account.
 Punitive damages depend on factors like the party’s net worth, the extent of their wrongdoing, and their awareness of their actions resulting in harm.

 Your lawyer will break down the various aspects of your loved one’s case and will do everything to get them fair compensation for what they’ve been through.

 One of the most confusing steps after learning your loved one has been abused can be figuring out where to start.
 Senior citizens have rights.
 When these rights are violated, you can file a complaint.
 However, depending on how the nursing home failed to protect your loved one’s rights, you make complaints to different authorities.
 Your lawyer will be able to help you get in touch with the right party so they are informed of what happened to your loved one.

 The Mississippi State Department of Health lists the agencies and resources you can contact if your loved one has been abused.

 There may be issues with Medicaid or Medicare providers.
 If they’re committing fraud and misusing funds, then many programs may not get the funding they need.
-Elderly Mississippi citizens will not be able to benefit from the programs that are supposed to help them.
+Elderly Mississippi citizens will not benefit from the programs that are supposed to help them.
 In these cases, you should make a report to the Mississippi Division of Medicaid.
-While there are various ways to do this, make sure to not give any personal or health information in an email or in an online form.
+While there are various ways to do this, do not give any personal or health information in an email or an online form.